allinurl/goaccess/README.md

 the log along with the last line parsed of each file and the timestamp of the last line parsed. e.g., inode:29627417|line:20012|ts:20171231235059

-First it compares if the snippet matches the log being parsed, if it does, it assumes the log hasn't changed drastically, e.g., hasn't been truncated.
+First, it compares if the snippet matches the log being parsed, if it does, it assumes the log hasn't changed drastically, e.g., hasn't been truncated.
 If the inode does not match the current file, it parses all lines.
 If the current file matches the inode, it then reads the remaining lines and updates the count